yasirbhutta/yasirbhutta.github.io/tools/docs/cisco-packet-tracer.md

 - To access the updated handouts, please click on the following link:
 [https://yasirbhutta.github.io/tools/docs/cisco-packet-tracer.html](https://yasirbhutta.github.io/tools/docs/cisco-packet-tracer.html)

+- [How to configure DHCP server]
+- [How to configure DNS server]
+- [Configure DHCP on the Router]
+- [Connecting Two LANs with a Router: A Step-by-Step Guide]

-## How to configure DHCP server in Packet Tracer
+## 1. How to configure DHCP server in Packet Tracer

 Configuring a DHCP (Dynamic Host Configuration Protocol) server in Cisco Packet Tracer allows you to automate the assignment of IP addresses to devices on your network.
 Below is a step-by-step guide to setting up a DHCP server using Packet Tracer's built-in server functionality.
 This guide assumes you have a basic understanding of networking concepts and Packet Tracer's interface.